meaghanlewis/web-fundamentals-2/Part 5.  Capstone + Web Publishing/capstone.md

 ```
 So that when the image is clicked, we get its id and add it to the end of this URL: "http://pokeapi.co/api/v2/pokemon/" then we make the ajax request with that URL that we constructed.

+Struggle with finding a solution for at least 30 minutes.
+Work with others in the workshop.
+If can't figure it out, then try implementing this code in your browser.
+Re-type it instead of just cutting and pasting so that you get familiar with every line.
+[Here is a working example.](https://codepen.io/dannyooooo/pen/229e50320ec54d6b8e2f845fa07672ba)

 #### NEXT: [Deploy your pokedex to the web](./deploy.md)